topliceanu/learn/lambda_calculus/THEORY.md

 5. I need help with the application!
 Eg. (times c2 c2)
 6. call-by-name vs call-by-value.
 What is the difference?
 Eg. fix and fix'
 7. I don't understand recursion with the fix function!
 What it the practical use of learning/understanding this construct?
 Where can I use it?
+8. Let's go over how `factorial c3` works?
+9. Let's see how the exercises in the recursion section work.
+How do you implement a reduce method?
+10. Let's do the exercises in the formalism section.

 # Resources
 1. Church encodings used in TaPL [wiki](https://en.wikipedia.org/wiki/Church_encoding#List_encodings)